samskivert/website/bikeshed/_posts/2015-07-26-auto-destructure-args.md

 You get the idea.

-If we have ADTs (Scala calls them `case` classes), or value classes/structs, it seems perfectly reasonable to automatically destructure an one passed to a function which takes arguments of the same type and in the same order.
+If we have ADTs (Scala calls them `case` classes), or value classes/structs, it seems perfectly reasonable to automatically destructure one passed to a function which takes arguments of the same type and in the same order.

 ```scala